mmibbetson/dn/README.md

 - We follow [Semantic Versioning](https://semver.org/) for version numbering.
 - We use [Conventional Commits](https://www.conventionalcommits.org/) for commit messages.
 - We are [REUSE](https://reuse.software/) compliant.

-TODO: Consider refactoring configuration setup to reflect a more modular approach - refrence [jujutsu](https://github.com/jj-vcs/jj) and [helix](https://github.com/helix-editor)
-TODO: Add xtask command to install man pages and completions (as distinct from generating them)